prakharmrsl/easypcceo.github.io/pages/crypto-mining/dash-hardware/antminer-d3-review.md

 	</tr>
 </table>

 This miner has a hash rate of 15 GH/s.
-This is astronomically high, yielding a daily return of over 60%.
-After power costs of around $3.00 per day, you'll generate over $800 per year in revenue.
+This hash rate is astronomically high, yielding a daily return of over 60%.
+After power costs of around $3.00 per day, you'll generate over $600 per year in revenue.
 Dash mining is [extremely profitable](/crypto-mining/dash-mining-profitability/) compared to other [cryptocurrencies](/crypto-mining/).

-The return on investment is out of this world.
-Sadly, they are selling out very quickly.
-We recommend ordering the next available Antminer D3.
+However, the [Antminer L3+](/crypto-mining/litecoin-hardware/antminer-l3-review/) Litecoin ASIC is far more profitable.

 **Specifications of the Antminer D3:**